MrBobertus/MrBobertus.github.io/RecipeLibrary/README.md

 # Recipe Library
 Welcome to the RL!
 This is a website which i have created while i was trying some HTML, CSS and JavaScript.
 Feel free to use this Website in your own projects.
-However, there’s one simple condition: **credit must be given to me**.
+This project is licensed for non-commercial use only, unless you obtain permission from the copyright holder (MrBobertus), and requires attribution.
+See the [LICENSE](https://github.com/MrBobertus/Important-Documents/blob/main/MLCL%20-%20MrBobertus%20Limited%20Commercial%20License.md) file for details.

 ## What’s Inside?
 This is a website where you can see different recipes